carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/01-Workflows_Pipelines.md

 - activity
 - outputs or results

-As humans that cook you are probably familiar with the following sort of workflow (a.k.a [recipe](https://vivashop.org.uk/products/winter-wonderland-recipe-guide)):
+As humans that cook you are probably familiar with the following sort of workflow (e.g, this [recipe](https://vivashop.org.uk/products/winter-wonderland-recipe-guide)):
 ![RecipeWorkflow]({{page.root}}{% link fig/Recipe.png %})

 And as an astronomer you can appreciate the following [flow-chart](https://ui.adsabs.harvard.edu/abs/2019PASA...36...46H/abstract), or decision tree, which takes input from an alert service, performs some checks and calculations to determine if action is needed, and results in either action or inaction: